-The two above mentioned phenomena could lead to catastrophic failures.
-Approaches by which the risks associated with these mechanisms can be minimised include reductions on global or local stress levels and careful materials selection as described in paragraph 4.3
+The two phenomena mentioned above could lead to catastrophic failures.
+Approaches by which the risks associated with these mechanisms can be minimised include reductions on global or local stress levels and careful materials selection as described in 4.3

 Note: The term "hydrogen attack" is sometimes improperly used when hydrogen pipelines are considered.
-Hydrogen attack only occurs at temperatures of 200°C or more and consequently is not relevant to hydrogen pipelines (see Appendix B for more information about high temperature degradation modes).
+Hydrogen attack only occurs at temperatures of 200°C (392°F) or more and consequently is not relevant to hydrogen pipelines (see Appendix B for more information about high temperature degradation modes).